cap60552/php-sip2/README.md

 This is derived from [cap60552/php-sip2](https://github.com/cap60552/php-sip2) by John Wohlers, with following improvements:

+* MIT license (with consent of original author who used GPL)
+* Separate classes for each SIP2 request and response type
+* Ability to bind to specific interface when making requests
 * Full unit tests
 * PSR-2 formatting conventions
 * PSR-3 logging
 * PSR-4 auto-loading
-* Ability to bind to specific interface when making requests
-* MIT license (with consent of original author who used GPL)

 ## Install